spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 * During the checkout process, payment method selection is skipped in case the gift card covers the grand total.
 * Having made a successful purchase with the help of a gift card, you receive a gift card balance notification e-mail.

-Note: You need to complete Feature Frontend integration before you can verify these points.
+Note that you need to complete the following feature frontend integration step before you can verify these points.

 {% endinfo_block %}